We donate our time, talents and resources to causes that are meaningful to our employees, our families, our clients and the surrounding community.

 As part of our 220th anniversary, we have chosen LandAid as our charity to support for this special year.
-Through a series of events, we are planning to raise at least £10,000 for this worthwhile cause.
+Through a series of events, we are planning to raise funds for this worthwhile cause.
 LandAid’s mission is to end youth homelessness in the UK.
 In 2018, over 80,000 young people experienced homelessness, that is the equivalent of 4 children in every school in the UK.
 The biggest cause of youth homelessness is family breakdown.
 Nearly half of everyone living in accommodation services for people who are homeless is under 25.

 We have also agreed to support LandAid’s pro bono programme.
 This programme matches our skills to help charities with specific requirements to better manage, maintain and improve their premises so that they can continue to deliver their much-needed services.

 Farebrother Partner, Ben Fisher was a mentor at the NLA Speed Mentoring event in February.
 This was the fifth speed mentoring session organised by the NLA in which they bring together the built environment’s next generation of talent for a night of encouragement and inspiration, creating an opportunity to discuss a particular challenge or seek career advice.

 Farebrother Surveyor, Jack Mactaggart, who is a Trustee of the Commonweal Housing Charity, was recently fortunate enough to be asked to join the judging panel for the Commonweal ‘Housing Helps’ Competition.
 The competition offered £10,000 to fund a research or feasibility study into a new, emerging or overlooked area of social injustice linked to housing.
 Over 30 entries were received and the £10,000 was awarded to Hibiscus Initiatives to support their research into housing provision for women who have experienced trafficking.